Oracle third-party support is:

 - Performance and tuning services: Many independent support firms assist with performance optimization – tuning databases and applications to improve system efficiency and throughput.
 This is often beyond standard Oracle support, aiming to ensure the Oracle system continues to meet business requirements over time.

-- Security advisories and patch management: Third-party providers monitor security vulnerabilities affecting Oracle software and help clients mitigate risks.
+- Security advisories and patch management: Third-party providers monitor security vulnerabilities affecting Oracle software and assist clients in mitigating risks.
 They cannot deliver Oracle’s official security patches, but they offer guidance or custom fixes to protect systems.
 (For instance, if a new Oracle database vulnerability is disclosed, the third-party support team may recommend configuration changes, network defenses, or a custom patch to close the hole.)

-- Flexible support models: Unlike Oracle’s one-size-fits-all support, third-party support is often more personalized.
-Vendors may offer 24/7 support options, assign a dedicated account manager to each client, and tailor Service Level Agreements (SLAs) to the organization’s needs.
+- Flexible support models: Unlike Oracle’s one-size-fits-all support, third-party support is often more personalized and tailored to individual needs.
+Vendors may offer 24/7 support options, assign a dedicated account manager to each client, and tailor Service Level Agreements (SLAs) to meet the organization’s specific needs.
 This flexibility means support can be aligned with critical business priorities – for example, faster response times for mission-critical systems or support for custom configurations that Oracle’s standard support might exclude.

 Read Transitioning to Oracle Third-Party Support: A CIO’s Guide.